PromptExecution/llama-patch/README.md

 <img width=150 align=right src="llama-parse-logo.webp" alt="LLMs 💖 GNU Patch"/>

 Llama Patching streamlines the process of CRUD (create, read, update, delete) source text files with LLM-generated changes by extracting line number positions & creating valid gnu unified diff files suitable for `git patch apply` the intention is to support as many languages as possible in a single container despite the need for separate native syntax/AST libraries and capabilities.
+This will be possible because most modern language should be able provide interfaces to their libraries via WASM (Web Assembler) and then called from any other languuage.

 | Language | Support  | Notes |
 |----------|----------| ----- |